Knowing the Different Types of Unforeseen Differing Site Conditions Claims Can Help You Get Paid Faster

 In federal construction projects, any misstatement as to differing site conditions in government contracts can support a claim for breach of contract.
 See Hollerbach v.
 United States, 233 U.S. 165, 172 (1914).

-Required Legal Proof for Differing Site Condition Claims in Government Contracts
+Required Legal Proof for Differing Site Conditions Claims in Government Contracts

-In order to prevail in differing site condition claims against the federal government, you must establish four legal elements:
+In order to prevail in differing site condition claims against the federal government under FAR 52.236-2, you must establish four legal elements:

 1. You must prove that a reasonable contractor reading the contract documents as a whole would interpret them as making a representation as to differing site conditions.
 See Renda Marine, 509 F.3d at 1376